TheOtherRolesAU/TheOtherRoles/README.md

 - **Medic:** The Medic report changed, it only shows the time since death (see Detective)
 - **Detective:** The Detective now sees the name/color type of the killer when he reports a dead body (ability moved from the Medic to the Detective)
 - **Lighter:** We changed and tried to nerf the Lighter, see the [Lighter](#lighter) section for more details.
-- **Seer:** As the role didn't work the way it was, we'll completely change it.
-We are still thinking of something, that makes the role more interesting.
-For now, check the [Seer](#seer) section to get more details about the new Seer.
+- **Seer:** As the role didn't work the way it was, we completely changed it.
+We're still working on the role, for now we're trying a few things.
+Check the [Seer](#seer) section to get more details about the new Seer.
 - **Shifter:** We reworked the Shifter, he is now part of the crew.
 Check out the [Shifter](#shifter) sections for more details.
 - **Hacker:** The Hacker is basically the old Spy.
 We added the option to only show the color type instead of the color on the admin table.
 - **Camouflager:** Now also overrides the information of other roles, check the [Camouflager](#camouflager) section for more details.